Cellophane / The Wholly Ghost: "Cellophane"

-The Wholly Ghost
+"The Wholly Ghost"

-The Wholly Ghost (sometimes listed as The Wholly Ghost (Speeds Up)) remains one of King Gizzard's most elusive songs, having only been played 10 times live, all in 2014 as part of the tour promoting the release of the album.
-The Wholly Ghost is the second rarest song performed by the band, behind just the 2013 single 30 Past 7 which was played just 9 times live.
-Unlike 30 past 7 however, The Wholly Ghost has never been released on an album.
+"The Wholly Ghost" (sometimes listed as "The Wholly Ghost (Speeds Up)") remains one of King Gizzard's least performed songs, having only been played 10 times live, all in 2014 as part of the tour promoting the release of the album.
 The only US digital recording of the song is found on Live at Levitation '14 while the physical 7" vinyls only saw a very limited run in the United Kingdom by Castle Face Records.
 Initially sold for £6.99, the vinyl now regularly resells for $300+.
-When asked in a 2025 Reddit AMA why the single was removed from the final album Stu said he forgot why, but that it was a last minute decision, as the album had originally been mastered with The Wholly Ghost, likely as track number 9, between Slow Jam 1 and Satan Speeds Up.
-The Wholly Ghost single is region locked to Australia, when asked why, Joey Walker said it was because the song "doesn't exist".
-The song would last appear in their 2016 film BOOTLEG HOLIDAY FROM HELL which partly recorded them playing it on tour in 2014.
+When asked in a 2025 Reddit AMA why the single was removed from the final album Stu said he forgot why, but that it was a last minute decision, as the album had originally been mastered with "The Wholly Ghost", likely as track number 9, between "Slow Jam 1" and "Satan Speeds Up".
+"The Wholly Ghost" single is region locked to Australia; when asked why, Joey Walker said it was because the song "doesn't exist".
+The song would last appear in their 2016 film Bootleg Holiday from Hell, which partly recorded them playing it on tour in 2014.
 In 2020 during another Reddit AMA Stu stated "I reckon we'll hit wholly ghost again one day" but by 2023 he said he forgot how the lyrics go and it hasn't been played to date.